usnistgov/OSCAL/docs/prose/control.md

             </part>
 ```
 ## OSCAL Catalogs
-An OSCAL catalog is a set of closely related OSCAL controls.
+An *OSCAL catalog* is a set of closely related OSCAL controls.
 The &lt;catalog> element for [NIST Special Publication (SP) 800-53 Revision 4](https://doi.org/10.6028/NIST.SP.800-53r4) defines one &lt;control> element for each NIST SP 800-53 control.
 There would be a separate &lt;catalog> element for defining the &lt;control> elements for [ISO 27002](https://www.iso.org/standard/54533.html).

 An OSCAL &lt;catalog> element may use additional elements to structure its contents.
-The &lt;section> element partitions a catalog or the contents of another &lt;section> element within the catalog.
+The *&lt;section> element* partitions a catalog or the contents of another &lt;section> element within the catalog.
 A &lt;section> element contains one or more references to controls or control groups.
-A &lt;group> element references related controls or control groups.
+A *&lt;group>* element references related controls or control groups.
 Groups may be titled and have their own properties, statements, parameters, references, etc., which are inherited by all members of the group.

 OSCAL enables the definition of frameworks.
-A framework is basically selecting one or more OSCAL controls from one or more OSCAL catalogs.
+A *framework* is basically selecting one or more OSCAL controls from one or more OSCAL catalogs.
 A framework allows an organization to specify which controls from which catalogs are relevant for a particular situation, environment, etc. For example, an organization using OSCAL to check certain controls on a system that is subject to both NIST SP 800-53 and ISO 27002 could define a single framework that specifies just the necessary controls from those two catalogs.
 Specifying a subset of controls from catalogs is also known as creating an overlay or customizing a catalog.

-In OSCAL, the &lt;framework> element is used to define a formal framework.
-OSCAL also offers the &lt;worksheet> element, which is used to define an informal, ad hoc framework.
+In OSCAL, the *&lt;framework> element* is used to define a formal framework.
+OSCAL also offers the *&lt;worksheet> element*, which is used to define an informal, ad hoc framework.
 The expectation is that the &lt;framework> element will be used when a standards organization or other formal body wants to define a published framework, while the &lt;worksheet> element will be used by organizations creating frameworks for their own use.

-A &lt;framework> element or &lt;worksheet> element may contain &lt;component> elements.
+A &lt;framework> element or &lt;worksheet> element may contain *&lt;component>* elements.
 A component references one or more controls.
 This provides a way to organize the contents of a framework.